marcosborges1/api-gateway/README.md

 Please make sure to update tests as appropriate.

 ## License

-This work is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).

-For the full legal code of the license, please refer to [CC BY 4.0 Legal Code](https://creativecommons.org/licenses/by/4.0/legalcode).
+This project is licensed under the GPL-3.0 License - see the [LICENSE](LICENSE) file for details.